commonsguy/cwac-saferoom/README.markdown

 API will be using Room.
 You need to add your own dependencies upon Room or other database APIs if you want to use them.

-Presently, CWAC-SafeRoom works with `1.1.0` of the support database API from the Architecture Components.
+Presently, CWAC-SafeRoom works with `1.1.1` of the support database API from the Architecture Components (`android.arch.persistence:db`).

 ## Tests